You’re Not Bad at Mindfulness - Just Misinformed

 Every time your mind wanders and you notice it has wandered, that moment of noticing is the practice.
 The wandering isn't a mistake.
 It's the raw material that builds awareness.

-What Actually Counts as "Successful" Mindfulness:
+What Can Actually Count as "Successful" Mindfulness:

 -